opringle/named_entity_recognition/README.md

 ## To do

 - Find a way to weight not entity class with less importance to handle imbalance

+apply softmax function to network output multiply loss for "not entity" by some constant use mx.ndrray.one_hot on labels compute loss between labels and predicted probabilities use makeloss symbol somehow obtain the predictions from previous symbols

 - Custom loss function: sentence level log likelihood (use ignore is potentially sufficient...)

 [custom softmax allowing weighted labels](https://github.com/apache/incubator-mxnet/blob/v1.0.0/example/sparse/weighted_softmax_ce.py)